jozef-allen/MauiBlazorApp/README.md

 ### Challenges

 - A time-consuming obstacle was figuring out how to get the Android emulator working instead of running the app in Windows Machine.
-- It also took a while to get Pomelo.EntityFrameworkCore.MySql working - this was because I was using a different database type.
+- It also took a while to get Pomelo.EntityFrameworkCore.MySql rather than the more standard, MySql.Data.EntityFrameworkCore working.
 - Implementing error handling - for instance, for if the API is uncontactable - meant using a custom class that diverged from the tutorial.
-This then impacted all methods and took a while to implement.
+This then impacted all methods and meant quite a few changes.

 ## Going forward